Course Number and Title:

 Course Description

-This course introduces the student to the various agencies that provide homeland security services and how they prepare for and respond to a wide variety of actual and potential emergencies.
+This course introduces the various agencies that provide homeland security services and how they prepare for and respond to a wide variety of actual and potential emergencies.
 The legal and philosophical bases and enabling legislation for the existing governmental structures are also explored.

 Additional Materials